SusanketSarkar/Glance/README.md

    - Drag and drop PDF files directly into the app window

 2. **Navigation**:
+   - Scroll continuously through all pages in the document
-   - Use the arrow buttons or keyboard arrows to navigate pages
+   - Use the arrow buttons to jump to specific pages
-   - Scroll to move through the document
+   - Smooth scrolling through the entire document

 3. **Search**:
    - Type in the search bar to find text within the document